How to Create a Vision Board to Manifest Your Dreams

 3. Choose what you want to place on your vision board.

-I focused on the next 12 months for mine, and I picked places, experiences
+I focused on the next 12 months for mine, and I picked places, experiences and photos that represent a certain feeling or intention for me.
+Here’s what I picked for my current vision board:

 - Traveling the world with my partner WHILST being surrounded by pets and dogs